Suneet Maheshwari: Life and education

 Suneet graduated with a B.Sc.
 (Hons) in Chemistry and Physics from Ramnarain Ruia College in 1979.
-He completed his Masters in Business Administration from the Symbiosis Institute of Business Management in 1980.
+He completed his Master's in Business Administration from the Symbiosis Institute of Business Management in 1980.
 He attended a training programme on Strategy and Operations Management for Manufacturing and Marketing Companies and a training programme on Restructuring Strategy for FIs and Banks at the Harvard Business School in 1994 and 1997, respectively.

 Career

 During the early stages of his career, Suneet shunned job offers from reputed companies and took up the challenge of Market Planning and Distribution for a family managed company, Carona Sahu Pvt.
 Ltd. in 1981.
 He started there as a management trainee but through his ability and hard work, he quickly climbed up the corporate ladder.
 During his tenure as Manager-Market Planning and Distribution in Delhi, Suneet increased the turnover and energised dealer network by 100%.
 He then moved to Bombay to look after the All India Market Planning and Distribution where he helped develop new products, created new markets in East India and Hilly regions in India, competently repositioned some of the leading products of Carona Sahu Pvt.
 Ltd. and reduced slow moving inventory across India.

 After a successful Marketing career of 3.5 years at Carona Sahu Pvt.
 Ltd., in 1984, Suneet switched careers to join the Merchant Banking Division of ICICI where over a period of next 6 years, he managed over 50 transactions such as BPL, BSES Dahanu power project, Indian Ryon, Hindustan Motors, etc. He also specialised in Investment Banking at ICICI where he innovated 2 concepts, namely, Equity placement which focused on client relationship and Sectoral focus on the Electrical and IT sectors.

 In 1990 he moved to the Advisory Services Division of ICICI as the SBU head and Deputy general manager.
 During his time at ICICI, Suneet was part of various Indian infrastructure sector reform policy making & PPP initiatives at the federal & state level since 1991– viz., the July'91 liberalisation policy, the NHAI inception plan, Power sector reforms in Andhra Pradesh, Uttar Pradesh, Madhya Pradesh & IPP programmes is several states; initiating the Telecom & Petroleum sector reform plan including the pathway to facilitate private sector participation.